Proposition 19- California Real Property Succession Planning In Jeopardy

 Proposition 19 becomes effective on February 15, 2021.
 The CA State Board of Equalization has not yet promulgated rules for this new law.
 As such, our analysis will be developing as we learn more.
 However, there’s no better time than now to explore the issues at stake.

 If you own real property in California and are hoping to transfer it to your children with your low property tax basis, it is imperative that you understand the differences in the tax laws pre-February 15th and post February 15th.
-My firm will be hosting a free, live 1-hour webinar about Proposition 19.
-You can sign up by visiting my events page (https://www.nw-trust.com/events) and clicking on your date of choice):
+My firm has prepared a 1-hour, pre-recorded webinar on this topic and you can access it via its Youtube page: https://www.youtube.com/channel/UCznwaRQP70OjwWinN-eCReA?view_as=subscriber